 When using an IPoE connection (without authentication) or with authentication via PPPoE/PPTP/L2TP protocol, you can find this setting on the 'Wired' page in the 'IP and DNS settings' section.
 The settings for WISP and ADSL connections are on the respective 'Wireless ISP' and 'DSL connection' pages.

 Click 'Show advanced IP settings' and enable the 'Ignore DNS' option.

 NOTE: Important!
 Once you enable 'Ignore DNS' and save the settings, you will automatically reconnect to your ISP (disable and enable the Internet interface).

 After disabling DNS, the 'DNS Servers' line on the 'System dashboard' page will no longer display the addresses automatically received from the ISP.

 NOTE: Important!
-Different ISPs have various Network configurations.
+Different ISPs have various network configurations.
 Disabling the addresses of the DNS provider may lead to tunnel connection failure (PPPoE/PPTP/L2TP), disruptions in the operation of additional services, and others.
 Before you ignore the DNS provided by your ISP, make sure that the settings do not include the domain names of the servers that authenticate your connection.
-If they contain a server address in the domain name format, such as l2tp.aa.net.uk, in this case, you cannot disable DNS on the connection that is used to connect to the authentication server - usually, it is a 'Wired' connection (ISP), as this will make it impossible to determine the address of the server providing access to the Internet.
+If they contain a server address in the domain name format, such as l2tp.aa.net.uk, in this case, you cannot disable DNS on the connection that is used to connect to the authentication server.
+Usually, it is a 'Wired' connection (ISP), as this will make it impossible to determine the server's address providing access to the Internet.

 If the router settings use DoT/DoH servers, they are not displayed on the 'System dashboard' page in the 'DNS Servers' line.
-When the ISP's DNS is disabled, the addresses of the DoT/DoH service will be used.
+When the ISP's DNS is disabled, the DoT/DoH service addresses will be used.